Did you know you are a brand? An actual walking billboard advertising yourself. Eek!

 Rebrand.
 Never stop growing.
 Never stop learning.
 And if you continue to improve yourself, you will need to rebrand yourself.
 With growth comes necessary changes.

 Dress the part.
-We said earlier that the way you dress is not the only part of your brand, but it does plays a large role.
+I said earlier that the way you dress is not the only part of your brand, but it does plays a large role.
 Make sure you are always presentable.
 It will just happen to be that day that you phone it in when your biggest client or opportunity comes up and you aren’t presentable.